 When it’s hot outside, certain types of bugs are attracted to the soil when it’s especially moist and either warmer or cooler than the surface.
 As such, insect proliferation is one of the other most common lawn problems that can appear during the summer months.
 Many insects eat grass blades, or like lawn grubs, they eat and drain the soil of its rich nutrients, leaving lawns dull and patchy looking.

-If this is one of your lawn issues, it’s best to consult with a lawn care professional prior to applying pesticides or trying to treat the grass on your own.
+If this is one of your lawn issues, it’s best to consult with a lawn care professional.
+However, you’ll want to do this prior to applying pesticides or trying to treat the grass on your own.
 What most homeowners don’t realize is that many pesticides require very specific applications that ensure residential and domestic pet safety.

 #3 Fungus and Lawn Diseases